-- Rose petals-Deeply connected with romance and love roses are astringent, and can assist with headaches, insomnia, and tension.
+- Rose petals - Deeply connected with romance and love, roses are commonly used as an astringent, and can assist with headaches, insomnia, and tension.

-- Chamomile-As an anti-spasmodic, anti-inflammatory, nervine, and mild sedative chamomile can assist with overall relaxation of muscles and the body.
+- Chamomile - Is often used as an anti-spasmodic, anti-inflammatory, nervine, and mild sedative chamomile can assist with overall relaxation of muscles and the body.

 - Neroli Essential Oil - This exotically floral, citrus essential oils is commonly used as an aphrodisiac, for depression, and for the skin.
 The flower has a history of use by the bride for her wedding.